jumphone/Delia/README.md

     # COMBAT: use ComBat to do batch-effect correction (default is TRUE)

     # Result:
-    # mydelia$out: normalized to 1 (proportion matrix); colname is sample name, rowname is cell type
+    # mydelia$out: sum is normalized to 1 (proportion matrix); colname is sample name, rowname is cell type
-    # mydelia$coef: unnormalized to 1 (coefficient matrix); colname is sample name, rowname is cell type
+    # mydelia$coef: sum is not normalized (coefficient matrix); colname is sample name, rowname is cell type

-    # If you're not sure about the cell types in your query data, please use "mydelia$coef"
+    # If you're not clear about the cell types in your query data, please use "mydelia$coef"